nicolemolineros/SisInteraccion_MP2/README.md

 Together, Python and OpenAL offer an effective combination of development simplicity and sophisticated audio features, resulting in an engaging and maintainable game.

+### Before start playing:

+Before you start playing this amazing game, please make sure you have installed everything to let the magic happen!

+1. Ensure that you have installed **OpenAL** on your system.
+2. Clone this repository.
+3. Ensure to install the requirements.

+`python -m venv .venv`
+`source .venv/bin/activate`
+`pip install -r requirements.txt`
+`python main.py`